department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/spanish speaking veterans/researchplan.md

 ## Research Goals
 What are you trying to learn from this research?
 How do needs from Spanish speaking veterans differ from the English speaking veterans regarding self service through the chatbot.
-How to Spanish speaking veterans would interact with a chatbot.
+How do Spanish speaking veterans would interact with a chatbot.

 ### Outcome
 How will this research advance your product to the next phase in the design process?
 What will you do with your learnings?